pharmaverse/gridify/README.md

-As `gridify` is based on the graphical tool **grid**, any figure or table inputs are converted to a `grob` object in `gridify` and the result of using `gridify` is always a graphical image.
-This is by design: by unifying tables and figures into scalable vector graphics, `gridify` locks the layout so it cannot break across environments — no shifting columns, no reflowing text.
-The output is stable enough for final PDF submissions (e.g. eCTD) while the text stays clear, searchable, and copy-able at any zoom level.
+As `gridify` is based on the graphical tool **grid**, any figure or table inputs are converted to a `grob` object in `gridify` and the result of using `gridify` is always a graphical image by design.
+By unifying tables and figures into scalable vector graphics, `gridify` locks the layout so it cannot break across environments — no shifting columns, no reflowing text.
+The output is stable while the text stays clear, searchable, and copy-able at any zoom level.

 ## Installation